run-llama/llama_index/docs/docs/CONTRIBUTING.md

 ### Repo Structure

 The `llama_index` repo is structured as a mono-repo of many packages.
 For example, `llama-index-core/`, `llama-index-integrations/llms/llama-index-llms-openai`, and `llama-index-integrations/embeddings/llama-index-embeddings-openai` are all separate python packages.
-This orgnaization should hopefully direct you to where you want to make a change or add a new modules.
+This organization should hopefully direct you to where you want to make a change or add a new modules.

 ### Setting up environment